---

 # Accessibility

-The Accessibility settings let you customise feedback in the app so it feels clearer, easier to use, and more comfortable for your needs.
-These options are fully optional.
+These settings let you adjust how the app feels and looks, so it is clearer, easier to use, and more comfortable for your needs.
+Everything here is optional.
 You can enable only the features you find helpful.

 ## Sound Feedback